fossabot/testra-java-plugins/README.md

 If isrerun is set to true, set the previousexecutionID to the last execution id and the plugin will skipp all previously passed scenarios.
 Note any of these properties can be set as jvm arguments.

+Each time you complete a test run, a testra.exec file will be created with the previous execution id.
+If this file is present, there is no need to add previousexecutionID to the .testra file.

 Run testra.disabled=true as a jvm argument to disable the Testra Plugin

-Any .testra properties that are passed as jvm args, the jvm arg will be used.
+Any .testra properties that are passed as jvm args, the jvm arg will be used first.

 ## Contribute